mit-kavli-institute/pdoflow/README.md

 package is being used in a scientific compute context.
 - See how complicated it would be to orchistrate worker pools.
 So they can coordinate and pass workloads to each other using PostgreSQL.

+# Changelog
+0.1.1 Worker pools now only pull jobs from their user.